Shreya23094/PolicyPro/README.md

-# 📄 PolicyAnalyzer – AI-Powered Insurance Policy Understanding
+# 📄 PolicyPro – AI-Powered Insurance Policy Understanding

 > **"Revolutionize how people read and understand insurance policies using the power of Generative AI and LangChain."**